build-on-aws/content/tutorials/Using-Flux-to-Implement-GitOps-on-AWS/index.md

 #### 2.4 Summary

-In this section, we used the flux bootstrap command to install Flux on the Kubernetes cluster and introduced the three most important configuration files: **gotk-components.yaml, gotk-sync.yaml, and kustomization.yaml.** The following is a summary of this section:
+In this section, we used the flux bootstrap command to install Flux on the Kubernetes cluster and introduced the three most important configuration files: **gotk-components.yaml**, **gotk-sync.yaml**, and **kustomization.yaml**.
+The following is a summary of this section:

 - Flux client installation

 - Creating an IAM user and CodeCommit credentials

-- Installing Flux on an Amazon EKS cluster and enabling the image automatic update feature.
+- Installing Flux on an Amazon EKS cluster and enabling the image automatic update feature

 ### 3．Deploy GitOps Workflow with Flux CD

-For GitOps CI/CD pipeline,  configuration modifications and status changes to EKS clusters and workloads running on it stem from the code changes in Git (triggered by git push or pull request.
+For a GitOps CI/CD pipeline, configuration modifications and status changes to EKS clusters and workloads running on it stem from the code changes in Git (triggered by git push or pull requests.
 GitOps recommends pull request).
-The traditional CI/CD pipeline works by the CI engine triggering kubectl create/apply or helm install/upgrade to deploy the cluster.Therefore, we believe that GitOps builds a more efficient and concise CI/CD pipeline.
+The traditional CI/CD pipeline works by the CI engine triggering kubectl create/apply or helm install/upgrade to deploy the cluster.
+Therefore, GitOps builds a more efficient and concise CI/CD pipeline.

 > **Note**
 >
 > **Best Practice:** Flux regularly pulls the configurations and deployment files from the repository, compares the current application load status of the cluster with the expected state described in the files, and when differences are detected, Flux will automatically synchronize the differences to the EKS cluster, ensuring that the workloads always run as expected.

-We will demonstrate a specific application-"sock shop" and practical exercises to show how it achieves continuous integration and delivery on a GitOps CI/CD pipeline.
+We will demonstrate a specific application - "sock shop" - and practical exercises to show how it achieves continuous integration and delivery on a GitOps CI/CD pipeline.

 #### 3.1 About Sock Shop

-We use the user-facing section of the sock shop online store as an sample.
-It is built with Spring Boot, Go Kit and Node.
-And it is packaged in Docker containers.
-As a "Microservice Standard Demo", it will provide:
+We will use the user-facing section of the sock shop online store as an sample.
+It is built with Spring Boot, Go Kit, and Node - and it is packaged in Docker containers.
+As a "Microservice Standard Demo", it will show:

 - Best practices for microservices deployment (including examples of mistakes)

-- capabilities on Cross-platform deployment
+- Capabilities for Cross-platform deployment

-- showing the advantages of continuous integration/deployment
+- The advantages of continuous integration/deployment

-- Demonstrate the complementary nature of DevOps and microservices
+- The complementary nature of DevOps and microservices

-- Providing a "real" testable application for various orchestration platforms
+- A "real" testable application for various orchestration platforms

 The reference architecture is as follows: